rockettheme/docs/Docs/magento/start/install_magento.md

 There are two primary methods we recommend for downloading Magento.
 If you wish to start fresh with your own content and setup, you'll want to download the [official Magento Community Edition release][download] and start there.

 You will be asked to create a user name and password before being able to download.
-Once you've done this, you can download Magento Community Edition free and apply it to your site without any additional registration required.
+Once you have done this, you can download Magento Community Edition free and apply it to your site without any additional registration required.

 If you wish to download a complete copy of our demo, including any widgets and/or pre-created products, you can do so by downloading a RocketLauncher from your desired theme's Download page.